fullmetalbrackets/blog/src/content/blog/pi-hole-quad9-dls-over-tls.md

 ---
-title: "Using a forwarding resolver in Pi-Hole for DNS over TLS (Upgrade Pi-Hole v6)"
+title: 'Using a forwarding resolver in Pi-Hole for DNS over TLS (Upgrade Pi-Hole v6)'
-description: "A quick guide on configuring Pi-Hole to use either Cloudflared or Unbound as forwarding resolver to Quad9, for encrypted queries using DNS over TLS."
+description: 'A quick guide on configuring Pi-Hole to use either Cloudflared or Unbound as forwarding resolver to Quad9, for encrypted queries using DNS over TLS.'
 pubDate: 2023-07-27
 updatedDate: 2025-03-02
-tags: ["pi-hole", "networking"]
+tags: ['pi-hole', 'networking']
 related1: using-dns-over-https-with-pihole
 related2: set-up-pihole-on-linux
 ---